 - Wet internal walls

-- Black mould on carpets – can be a symptom but is more often a sign of penetrating dampness, especially if you don’t have any of the symptoms above.
+- Black mould on carpets can be a symptom, but it is more often a sign of penetrating dampness, especially if you don’t have any of the symptoms above.

-- Black mould on walls – particularly corners and recesses with little airflow
+- Black mould on walls – mainly corners and recesses with little airflow

 Diagnosing Condensation

 Is it rising damp or Condensation?
 Let us look at the rising damp myth; all damp at a low level must be rising damp.
-Let us be clear here, and it is rarely rising damp.
+Let us be clear here: It rarely rises damp.
 It is usually Condensation, although it can also be penetrating damp.
-Water is getting in through damaged or shoddily built areas such as a roof leak.
-Cracks render failed wall ties and damaged brickwork or badly fitted window frames.
+Water is getting in through damaged or shoddily built areas, such as a roof leak.
+Cracks render failed wall ties, damaged brickwork, or poorly fitted window frames.
 Rising dampness may occur in certain circumstances, but it is rare in modern housing.

 Rising Damp or Condensation – Busting the Rising Damp Myth